[Exclusive] Next EU sanctions to strike at Russia's pro-war media

 Previous haggling by EU states has seen some big fish, such as Russia's patriarch Kirill and state diamond firm Alrosa, get off the hook.

-Meanwhile, the small targets of the new proposals "shows that the further we go in the sanctions process, the harder it is to take brave steps," an EU diplomat said.
+Meanwhile, the smaller targets in the new proposals "show that the further we go in the sanctions process, the harder it is to take brave steps," an EU diplomat said.

-"The process has a completely different dynamic than in the first months of full-scale war," he said, referring to creeping sanctions fatigue in some member sates.
+"The process has a completely different dynamic than in the first months of full-scale war," he said, referring to creeping sanctions fatigue in some EU capitals.

-But being banned from visiting Europe still made "an impression" on Putin's "gangsters, relatives, and mistresses", the EU diplomat added.
+But being banned from visiting Europe still "made an impression" on Putin's "gangsters, relatives, and mistresses", the EU diplomat added.

 Little people, serious crimes

-And even if they target little people, the upcoming EU sanctions will put on record in the EU's Official Gazette some of the crimes that Putin's propaganda campaign both fuels and tries to conceal.
+And even if they target little people, the upcoming EU sanctions will put on record in the EU's Official Gazette some of the crimes that Russia's propaganda campaign both fuels and tries to conceal.

 The new blacklists include four commanders of irregular Russian brigades — Viktor Anosov, Denis Gariyev, Yan Petrovskiy, and Stanislav Vorobyev.

-Vorobyev is head of the Russian Imperial Movement (RIM), which the EU calls "a white-supremacist paramilitary organisation that is actively fighting in Ukraine on behalf of the Russian government" and "promoting ethnic Russian nationalism whilst seeking to fuel white-supremacy extremism in the West".
+Vorobyev was head of the Russian Imperial Movement (RIM), which the EU called "a white-supremacist paramilitary organisation that is actively fighting in Ukraine on behalf of the Russian government" and "promoting ethnic Russian nationalism whilst seeking to fuel white-supremacy extremism in the West".

-Gariyev runs RIM's paramilitary wing, the Russian Imperial Legion, which has also "provided paramilitary-style training to white supremacists in the European Union".
+Gariyev ran RIM's paramilitary wing, the Russian Imperial Legion, which has "provided paramilitary-style training to white supremacists in the European Union".

-Anosov is a leader of the Union of Donbas Volunteers and is personally "responsible for the torture and murder of Ukrainian prisoners," the EU document said.
+Anosov was leader of the Union of Donbas Volunteers and was personally "responsible for the torture and murder of Ukrainian prisoners," the EU document said.

-And Petrovskiy runs the Task Force Rusich paramilitary and mercenary group, members of whose forces in an incident in 2015 "were accused of, and filmed, committing atrocities against deceased and captured Ukrainian soldiers," the EU added.
+And Petrovskiy ran the Task Force Rusich paramilitary and mercenary group, members of whose forces "were accused of, and filmed, committing atrocities against deceased and captured Ukrainian soldiers" in an incident in 2015, the EU added.

-The EU sanctions will also put on record that Russia is stealing Ukrainian children as part of its campaign to terrorise as well as freeze Ukraine.
+The new sanctions will also put on record that Russia is stealing Ukrainian children as part of its campaign to terrorise as well as freeze Ukraine.

-It names four Russian officials who were, ironically, in charge of child protection, but who corroborated with a Kremlin campaign of "illegal transportation of Ukrainian children to Russia and their adoption by Russian families," the EU documents said.
+They named four Russian officials who were, ironically, in charge of child protection, but who corroborated with a Kremlin campaign of "illegal transportation of Ukrainian children to Russia and their adoption by Russian families," the EU documents said.

 One of them, Larisa Falkovskaya, in charge of "protection of children's rights" in the Russian ministry of education, personally expedited "illegal adoption of over 2,000 Ukrainian orphans", the EU said.